 - Bulk create and edit with APIs

-How can you create device-based smart QR Codes?
+How can you create device-based Smart QR Codes?

 - Log in to your Uniqode dashboard, click + Create, and select QR Codes from the dropdown.